AlexWoo/goto/README.md

 ## install

-This command should install with root, use install command as followed:
+Commands should be installed with root, use install command as followed:

 - Linux

+		yum install expect
 		tar xzf goto.tar.gz
 		cd goto
 		./install